musana-engineering/musana.engineering.github.io/_posts/2024-06-14-platform-engineering-on-k8s-part2.markdown

 {% endhighlight %}

 ## Sensor
 The **[Sensor](https://argoproj.github.io/argo-events/concepts/sensor/)**  defines a set of event dependencies (inputs) and triggers (outputs).
 It listens to events on the eventbus and acts as an event dependency manager to resolve and execute the triggers.
 A dependency is an event the sensor is waiting to happen.
-Based on the platform capabilities we described in **[Part 1](https://musana.engineering/platform-engineering-on-k8s-part1/)**, we are going to create the following Sensor resources in Argo Events.
+Based on the platform capabilities we described in **[PART 1](https://musana.engineering/platform-engineering-on-k8s-part1/)**, we are going to create the following Sensor resources in Argo Events.

 - ### Compute Provisioning Sensor
 The **compute-provision-sensor** listens for events from the **/compute** webhook endpoint and triggers an Argo Workflow named **compute-provision-workflow**.
 The workflow executes a series of steps to provision the requested resources using Terraform.